twocentstudios/twocentstudios.github.com/_posts/2016-06-25-a-deep-dive-into-ios- messages-extensions.markdown

 #### didStartSending & didCancelSending

 If you need to take direct action based on the user attempting to send or deciding not to send your message after it's been inserted into the conversation, override your view controller's `didStartSending` and/or `didCancelSending` functions.
-These would presumably called after you've called `dismiss` after the defacto exit point I described earlier.
+These would presumably be called after you've called `dismiss` inside the defacto exit point I described earlier.

 Notice that `didStartSending` is called on an *attempt* to send, i.e. when the user taps the Messages.app's send button.
 Apple doesn't guarantee the message will be delivered to the other participants.
 This could create a few opportunities for edge cases you should be aware of.
-For example, if the message service goes down and you've `POST`ed resource state changes to your server successfully in `didStartSending`, other participants may see outdated information in their message's MSMessageTemplateLayout that represents that resource on your server.
+For example, if the message service goes down and you've `POST`ed resource state changes to your server successfully in `didStartSending`, other participants may see outdated information in their message's `MSMessageTemplateLayout` that represents that resource on your server.
 Rare, but still something to think about that synchronizing state using `MSMessage`s will not always be perfect.

 ### Wrap Up